The Problem of Self-Reference

 “Every singular substance does not need as individuating principle anything more than its entity” (1)

 Leibnitz' Principle of Individuation focuses on the uniqueness of a certain singular substance or individual.
 However, to be distinguished, one must belong to a group of individuals among whom one is distinguished.
-A person can be unique among other people (but not among trees or fish), which means that referencing an individual entity to its group - is important.
+A person can be unique among other people (but not among trees or fish), and this means that referencing an individual entity to its group - is important.

 Eastern Philosophical view: